 Travel by car is more efficient with a full vehicle

-Based on research by the Anthesis Group (formerly known as Best Foot Forward), four people travelling by car to the Alps will produce around 2/3 of the amount of CO2 emissions compared with flying.
+Based on research by Protect Our Winters, four people travelling by car to the Alps will produce around 2/3 of the amount of CO2 emissions compared with flying.
+Three people travelling would around 1/2 of the emissions generated by flying.

-Four times more CO2 than train travel
+Still more CO2 than train travel

 If you really want to cut your emissions and keep skiing, the best option is to travel by train.